 Quota management system.
-Continuing law authorizes the Chief of the Division of Wildlife with the approval of the Wildlife Council to establish by Division rule a quota management system that consists of determining the species and number or pounds of the maximum allowable annual taking of the Lake Erie fishery resources or parts of those resources in order to prevent over exploitation of any species and assure the conservation and wise use of all species and the determination of the distribution of the maximum allowable annual taking between and within sport and commercial interests (fisheries under the act).
-It requires compliance with any quota set, other provisions of the statute governing the quota management system, and applicable Division rules (see also Determination of apportionment and distribution under quota management system," below).
+Current law authorizes the Chief of the Division of Wildlife with the approval of the Wildlife Council to establish by Division rule a quota management system that consists of determining the species and number or pounds of the maximum allowable annual taking of the Lake Erie fishery resources or parts of those resources in order to prevent over exploitation of any species and assure the conservation and wise use of all species and the determination of the distribution of the maximum allowable annual taking between and within sport and commercial interests.
+It requires compliance with any quota set, other provisions of the statute governing the quota management system, and applicable Division rules (see also "Determination of apportionment and distribution under quota management system," below).

-Prior law stated that the license of any person who was convicted of two violations of the law pertaining to the quota management system within a 12month period was suspended upon the second such conviction for a period of 60 fishing season days.
-The license of any person who was convicted of three or more violations of that law within a 12-month period was suspended upon the third or subsequent such conviction for a period of 18 fishing season months.
-The act relocates language specifying that any person whose license has been suspended or revoked pursuant to any provision of the Hunting and Fishing Law or the Division of Wildlife Law is not eligible to apply for or receive a new license during the period of suspension or revocation.
+Current law states that the license of any person who is convicted of two violations of the law pertaining to the quota management system within a 12-month period is suspended upon the second such conviction for a period of 60 fishing season days.
+The license of any person who is convicted of three or more violations of that law within a 12-month period is suspended upon the third or subsequent such conviction for a period of 18 fishing season months.
+Any person whose license has been suspended or revoked pursuant to any provision of the Hunting and Fishing Law or the Division of Wildlife Law is not eligible to apply for or receive a new license during the period of suspension or revocation.
 (Sec.
 1533.341.)

 Commercial fishing reports for each day's catch.
-Continuing law requires commercial fishing licensees to keep accurate reports for each day's catch on forms provided by the Chief and establishes procedures and requirements for purposes of reporting each day's catch.
-It also requires compliance with any statutory report procedure, other provisions of the statute governing reporting, and applicable Division rules (see also "Daily catch report," below).
+Current law requires commercial fishing licensees to keep accurate reports for each day's catch on forms provided by the Chief of the Division of Wildlife and establishes procedures and requirements for purposes of reporting each day's catch.
+It also requires compliance with any statutory report procedure, other provisions of the statute governing reporting, and applicable Division rules (see also 'Daily catch report," below).

-Prior law stated that the license of any person who was convicted of two violations of the law pertaining to reports for each day's catch within a 12-month period was suspended upon the second such conviction for a period of 60 fishing season days.
-The license of any person who was convicted of three or more violations of that law within a 12-month period was suspended upon the third or subsequent such conviction for a period of 18 fishing season months.
+Current law states that the license of any person who is convicted of two violations of the law pertaining to reports for each day's catch within a 12-month period is suspended upon the second such conviction for a period of 60 fishing season days.
+The license of any person who is convicted of three or more violations of that law within a 12-month period is suspended upon the third or subsequent such conviction for a period of 18 fishing season months.
 (Sec.
 1533.42.)

 Use of seines and nets.
-Continuing law establishes requirements concerning the dimensions and specifications for seines and the locations where seines and nets may be used.
-It requires compliance with those requirements and with applicable Division rules (see also Fish that may be taken with seine," below).
+Current law establishes requirements concerning the dimensions and specifications for seines and the locations where seines and nets may be used.
+It requires compliance with those requirements and with applicable Division rules (see also "Fish that may be taken with seine," below).

-Prior law stated that the license of any person who was convicted of two violations of the law pertaining to seines and nets within a 12-month period was suspended upon the second such conviction for a period of five fishing days.
-The license of any person who was convicted of three or more violations of that law within a 12-month period was suspended upon the third or subsequent such conviction for a period of 20 fishing season days.
+Current law states that the license of any person who is convicted of two violations of the law pertaining to seines and nets within a 12-month period is suspended upon the second such conviction for a period of five fishing days.
+The license of any person who is convicted of three or more violations of that law within a 12-month period is suspended upon the third or subsequent such conviction for a period of 20 fishing season days.
 (Sec.
 1533.62.)